 Recycling plastic bottles is big business in Ohio.
 Phoenix Technologies and Evergreen, both located in Northwest Ohio, are two examples of companies that create plastic pellets from recycled single-use beverage bottles, which then are used to make new products such as food and health and beauty containers.
 Together they employ more than 300 Ohioans responsible for processing hundreds of millions of pounds of recycled materials per year.
 That work also diverts more than 200 million pounds from landfills and creates new products used by consumers across the globe.

-Learn more about plastics recycling in Ohio.
+Learn more about PET plastics recycling.

 Paper and Cardboard